Richard J. Ross

 (1) The Development of Early American Law in a Comparative Context: He is currently working on: The Beginnings of American Law: A Comparative History (under contract, Yale University Press) (with Steven Wilf).
 The book explores the origins of American law (c.1600-1820) with one eye on the Spanish and French New World empires and the other eye on Ireland and British India.
 The comparative approach can particularly illuminate how America came to see itself as a law-centered society.
-Ross is also co-editing with Lauren Benton a volume of essays, entitled, Legal Pluralism and Empires, 1500-1850 (in press, NYU Press, July 2013).
+Ross has co-edited with Lauren Benton a volume of essays, entitled, Legal Pluralism and Empires, 1500-1850 (NYU Press, July 2013).
 This project illuminates the meaning and provenance of the concept of legal pluralism.
 And it explores how the legal pluralism so marked in overseas European empires influenced claims about sovereignty, the role of conquered subjects and religious minorities, and the development of inter-imperial relations.

 (3) The Intertwined Influence of Law and Religion on Governance: Representative articles include: “Puritan Godly Discipline in Comparative Perspective: Legal Pluralism and the Sources of ‘Intensity,’” American Historical Review 113 (2008): 975-1002; and “Distinguishing Eternal from Transient Law: Natural Law and the Judicial Laws of Moses,” Past and Present 217 (2012): 79-115, which received the 2013 Carroll P. Hurd Award for Excellence in Faculty Scholarship from the University of Illinois College of Law.